ZhengYeah/TraCS/README.md

 generally due to the random trajectory generator generating wired trajectories.
 When this happens, you can run the code again.

-## Freedom of Use
+## Freedom of Usage

-This project is licensed under the MIT License for freedom of use and distribution.
+This project is licensed under the MIT License for freedom of usage and distribution.
 Hope this paper and code can help you in your research or work.